 How to prune dill seed heads

 Once those yellow dill flowers start to dry out, they’ll eventually form a TON of seeds.
 I like to let some fall in the garden, but I also save the seeds.
 If you’re not interested in your dill self-seeding, be sure to remove the seed heads.
-To harvest dill seed, you can simply snip them a few inches from the base of the flower and pop the dried fireworks in a paper bag upside down to dry.
-Once the seeds have fallen into the bag, sprinkle them in an airtight container for long-term storage.
-They can be used for cooking or scattered in the garden.
+This article explains how to collect dill seeds for cooking or to plant next year.